Key takeaways

 糖画

 ¥10–15Molten sugar drawn into a zodiac animal on a marble slab.
-Pick a stall doing detailed dragon scales rather than blobs; set up most reliably 4–9pm.
+Pick a stall doing detailed dragon scales rather than blobs; agree the price first — stalls set up most reliably 4–9pm.

 毛血旺